The Disadvantages of Technology in Healthcare

 But even for healthcare professionals that are in favor of using and implementing technology, ensuring that the technology-assisted outcomes are more accurate, or better at diagnosing is crucial.

-As technologies such as Artificial intelligence and Machine Learning become more prevalent, care must be taken to ensure healthcare professionals understand the limitations of these technologies.
-For example, many machine learning models are trained on historical data and don’t adapt well to changes over time where operational data has large mismatches to trained data.
+As technologies such as Artificial Intelligence and Machine Learning become more prevalent, care must be taken to ensure healthcare professionals understand the limitations of these technologies.
+For example, many machine learning models are trained on historical data and don’t adapt well to changes over time whereas operational data has large mismatches to trained data.
 Similarly, overreliance on AI/ML systems may lead to complacency among clinicians potentially resulting in failure to cross-check or consider alternatives to the system’s predictions.

-If technology is not improving healthcare – through speed, efficiency or accuracy – then the continued adoption of technology within healthcare is not likely to last!
+If technology is not improving healthcare – through speed, efficiency, or accuracy – then the continued adoption of technology within healthcare is not likely to last!

 Existing implementations of technology in healthcare have shown the potential to improve the accuracy and speed of diagnosis, treat more patients, and provide better sharing of data between parties that require it.

-With such fast moving innovations, there are always disadvantages — such as those highlighted in this article — to overcome and preempt.
+With such fast-moving innovations, there are always disadvantages — such as those highlighted in this article — to overcome and preempt.
 Without a doubt, there are still many unexplored opportunities within healthcare and technology that are set to continue the trend in advancing healthcare.